Access to Services

 West Georgia Hospice Poinsettias

 West Georgia Hospice Volunteers Sponsor their Annual Poinsettia SaleEach year, the volunteers of West Georgia Hospice offer their celebratory holiday Poinsettia Sale, which directly benefits the mission of this facility.
 Their poinsettias are the perfect gift for your family, friends and business associates.
 Each plant is hand-delivered by a hospice volunteer (free local delivery) with a personalized card recognizing you and your recipient.
 We hope you receive a deep sense of joy knowing that you have helped others while remembering your friends, family, and associates with a beautiful poinsettia.
 The funds raised will be used for patient care services for hospice patients in Hospice LaGrange, as well as those being served in their own homes, nursing homes, and assisted living facilities.
 West Georgia Hospice provides services to all persons regardless of their ability to pay.
-PLEASE NOTE: Poinsettias are SOLD OUT for 2022.
-Thanks, everyone, for your support!
 Learn more about the Poinsettia Sale here.
 If you have questions, please call 706-845-3962.

 Wellstar West Georgia Hospice Volunteers Sponsor their Annual Poinsettia Sale

 Wellstar West Georgia Hospice in LaGrange has provided dedicated, compassionate care for patients for more than thirty years.
 This year, the facility hosts its 34th Annual Poinsettia Sale to share the beauty of the holiday season, while also collecting contributions that directly benefit its mission.

 Once again you can continue the tradition when you purchase beautiful poinsettias through this program to share with your family, friends and business associates.
 The cost is $15 per plant.